 All buildings should monitor the indoor climate to avoid possible problems with air quality and to provide good environment for buildings occupants.

-- education and communicaton - to remedy and / or prevent - for all building occupants incl. management and maintanenace people
+- Education and communicaton - to remedy and/or prevent issues occuring in the first place particulalry for building management and maintanenace people